Shikamaru5/Retopology/README.md

 # Retopology
-This is a project for creating a page that can do retopology of 3D models that have bad topology.
+This is a project for creating a page that can do retopology of 3D models that have poor topology.

-Although unfinished as the model that has retopology done to it doesn't appear in the container correctly yet, I still believe there are parts of this script that have value, and I'll be finishing this project in the near future.
-You can upload different 3D model types have them visualized in the original model container with their topology "highlighted" as in you can easily see the polys, and then by clicking the process model button have the model processed to produce a model with better topological structure.
+You can upload different 3D model types have them visualized in the original model container with their topology "highlighted" as in you can easily see the polys with a wireframe, and then by clicking the process model button have the model processed to produce a model with better topological structure.

-Some of the types need work as well, so for now the best type of model to attempt this with is a .stl model, but I'm definitely going to make it so that you could work with many different types.
+The current model types it can handle are .stl,.obj,.fbx,.ply,.gltf,.dae,.glb, and .3ds models.
+Ply is a tiny bit tricky, you can see when you load the model that it has tiny odd flashes every once in a while, wasn't sure how to fix that.